 Although there are some stories circulating about individuals who have been cured of cancer by eating a particular diet (such as the raw food diet) or a particular food or set of supplements, there is no scientific evidence to support the effectiveness of treatment of cancer with food or a combination of food and supplements alone.

 Medical treatment is essential to eliminate tumors and reduce recurrence risk

 If you have been diagnosed with breast cancer, it is essential that you complete treatment at a respected cancer facility.
 For most patients, the most important part of this treatment is surgery to remove the tumor or tumors.
 If the pathology report indicates that the surgery did not result in clean margins (i.e., a cancer-free area around the tumor removed), it should probably be redone to get clean margins.
 Think of the tumor as a cancer factory — it must be removed to shut it down.

-In addition to surgery, you will probably receive some combination of radiation treatment, chemotherapy and/or endocrine treatment such as an aromatase inhibitor.
+In addition to surgery, you will probably receive some combination of radiotherapy, chemotherapy and/or endocrine treatment such as an aromatase inhibitor.
 These treatments are designed to clean up any remaining micrometastases.
 These procedures and drugs tend to be invasive and toxic, which gives you an idea of how powerful the arsenal must be to put breast cancer into remission.
 It's important to remember that these treatments actually work in the majority of cases.

 Diet is more effective for breast cancer prevention than cure